ahazem/ruby-conf-18-notes/day-1/keynote-who-and-what-we-are-leaving-behind.md

 Who and what we're leaving behind.

-Talks about who she kept changing topics regarding the keynote.
+Talks about how she kept changing topics regarding the keynote.

 The hospital she was born into, in LA.